quire-io/guide/_docs/tasklist-06-set-priority.md

 ![set priority in detail panel]({{ site.url }}{{ site.baseurl }}/assets/images/set-priority/set_priority_detail_panel.png)

+**Note:** **Medium** priority (gray arrow) is our default task priority.
+Only when you hover over the task, you will see the gray arrow.
+Or else, you will not see an arrow next to the task name.
+{: .notice--warning}

 To set priority to multiple tasks at once, hit <kbd>Shift</kbd> and select the tasks, then click on the **arrow** icon in the menu bar at the bottom.

 ![set priority to multiple tasks]({{ site.url }}{{ site.baseurl }}/assets/images/set-priority/set_priority_batch.png)